 Professionals working in mental health will typically use a comprehensive assessment process to determine a person’s support requirements.
-That’s because caution is very much the watchword before a diagnosis is determined and it’s an illustration of the fact that an informed approach is always called for, regardless of why the problems have arisen.
+That’s because caution is very much the watchword before a diagnosis is determined, and it illustrates that an informed approach is always called for, regardless of why the problems have arisen.

-You may think that you are an empathetic person, but if you attempt to help someone with mental health problems in an inappropriate way, you can end up with the issue becoming worse.
+You may think that you are an empathetic person, but if you attempt to help someone with mental health problems inappropriately, you can end up with the issue worsening.
 Professionals use a highly-tailored approach for those they care for, for a reason.
 Mental health training can give you the information you need to always approach things correctly.

 Understanding What a Person Is Going Through

 If you have no education in mental health and have not experienced problems yourself, it makes it very difficult to empathise with the friend or family member you’re trying to support.
 No one is ever quite prepared to deal with mental issues when they occur, which is why it’s so difficult to cope on your own when it happens to you.
 Relating to others when you feel like this can often feel impossible.

 When you comprehend what someone’s going through, you better understand what they need from you.
 There will be occasions when a shoulder to cry on is what is called for, but others when someone just wants to be left alone entirely.
 Knowing what to do in any situation benefits you and the person you’re trying to help.

 Social workers, community support workers and those working in mental health fields are there to support people of all ages and backgrounds, which makes understanding their needs even trickier, as you could be helping a child with behavioural problems one day and an adult with depression the next.
 Roles like this require a lot of training, and the learning never stops.